saidurga2606/temp-celanup-automation/README.md

 ## ✉️ Email Notification

 After cleanup, an email is sent with:
-- Status of cleanup
+- Status of cleanup is completed succesfully
-- Time of execution

 ---